The UMAC Difference

 Boomers (born 1946-64) are leaving their career jobs at the rate of 10,000 a day, and GenXers are close behind.
 Some are recareering at midlife to better align with priorities at this stage of life.
 Others seek alternatives to outdated models of retirement.
 For the majority of encore adults, work in some capacity is an expectation, preference and need.

 Here are some examples of partners that have hosted UMAC fellows.

-UMAC fellows bring relevant experience in key areas such as marketing, IT, HR, operations, and management.
-Over their careers, encore adults developed people skills, organizational management, project leadership, and relational skills that are needed in the nonprofit sector.
+Encore adults bring relevant experience in key areas such as marketing, IT, HR, operations, and management.
+Over their careers, they developed people skills, organizational management, project leadership, and relational skills that are needed in the nonprofit sector.

-UMAC connects the dots between helps nonprofit organizations, social enterprises, and public institutions strategically tap talent to expand capacity and deepen impact in addressing our community’s pressing needs.
+UMAC connects the dots between nonprofit organizations, social enterprises, and public institutions, helping them strategically tap talent to expand capacity and deepen impact in addressing our community’s pressing needs.

-As they deepen their understanding of their host organization’s mission, purpose, and impact, fellows may also form lasting ties, continuing to contribute beyond the fellowship semester.
+As they deepen their understanding of their host organization’s mission, purpose, and impact, encore adults may also form lasting ties.

 The aging workforce presents challenges and opportunities for corporations facing employee retirements and transitions in leadership.
 As they plan for transitions, employers need accurate projections and concrete plans around succession, knowledge transfer, recruitment, training, and mentoring next generation talent.